krishnamrg/EventsDashboard/README.md

 # EventsDashboard
-Building static page for Events Dashboard using Html and CSS.
+Building static page for Events Dashboard using Html, CSS and Javascript.